 Collection: Edwardian Engagement Rings

 Discover exceptional Edwardian engagement rings from 1901-1915, showcasing the era's hallmark platinum craftsmanship and delicate lace-like designs that epitomize feminine elegance.
-Our collection features antique Edwardian jewelry with the period's signature techniques and styles including intricate filigree, millegrain detailing, long platinum chains, natural pearls and luminous old European-cut diamonds, set in ethereal openwork platinum settings.
+Our collection features antique Edwardian rings with the period's signature techniques and styles including intricate filigree, millegrain detailing, natural pearls and luminous old European-cut diamonds, set in ethereal openwork platinum settings.
 Rare Edwardian estate jewels reflect the sophisticated artistry of master jewelers who created delicate treasures to complement the graceful fashions of King Edward VII's reign and emphasize turn-of-the-century sophistication, featuring new diamond shapes such as marquise and emerald cuts.
-Every jewel we sell is vetted for quality, condition and authenticity.
-We stand behind every piece with complete documentation, relevant GIA certification, and the best return policy in the industry, a full money-back guarantee, no exceptions.

 9 products